20 Reasons to Drive to Santa Barbara, California

 The seaside restaurant on the harbor currently offers patio dining and a limited takeout menu.
 In addition to the seating on the upstairs patio which has been arranged six feet apart, the iconic Santa Barbara restaurant has added extra seating in front of the Santa Barbara Maritime Museum to accommodate more outdoor diners.
 Once you’ve started to feel like you’re on vacation and ready to eat, order seafood.
 Don’t think about ordering anything else.
 The Cajun salmon or beer-battered fish & chips are both good options.
 So is washing it all down with Brophy’s Bloody Mary.

-This boho beach chic hotel is just steps away from the sand and a 20-minute walk from The Funk Zone.
+This boho-chic hotel is just steps away from the sand and a 20-minute walk from The Funk Zone.
 Lounge by the pool or go for a run on the beach across the street.
-The hotel uses hospital-grade cleaning supplies and communicates with guests via text using a service called Zingle so you can do contactless check-in and check-out, and request concierge services.
+Just steps from the hotel is Convivo Restaurant, which offers Mediterranean cuisine and wood-fired pizzas, in addition to an excellent happy hour.

-Your family-style dinner at this lauded New American restaurant will probably come out looking more like a piece of art than an edible arrangement.
-But then you’ll get over it, and realize that your plate is filled with ingredients so fresh they were probably picked from the farm that morning.
-The cocktail program (which uses seasonal fruits and veggies) is on-point, too.
+Your family-style dinner at this lauded New American restaurant will wow you with its artfully presented dishes, made with farm-to-table, local ingredients.
+The cocktail program (which uses seasonal fruits and veggies) is on point, too.
 The Lark offers outdoor seating on the newly extended patio in the parking lot which shares space with their sister restaurant The Lucky Penny, best known for wood-fired specialty pizzas.
 Reservations are highly recommended as this place can get busy.

 You can’t go to Santa Barbara without having at least one clam chowder sourdough bread bowl or a chill-out session on the pier, so why not kill two birds with one stone?
 The bread bowl at Santa Barbara Shellfish Company is probably the closest you’ll get to the real New England deal without a plane ticket (which you probably won’t be booking these days anyway).
 Sit outside on their limited outdoor patio, or order takeout to enjoy your meal on the beach and while you’re there, you can watch the sailboats set sail and wish you were on one... except then, you wouldn’t be eating clam chowder.
 So you’re winning anyways.